Somewhere in Perak is Bukit Merah Orangutan Island Malaysia. This is a rehabilitation center of 35 acres just for orangutans!

 Tours are usually conducted by a knowledgeable staff member (in English too) that will elaborate more on the center’s conservation efforts as well as their resident orangutans!

-You might even get a chance to meet the medical team that care for the orangutans!
+You might even get a chance to meet the medical team that cares for the orangutans!
 The resident vet is an expert in orangutan diseases!

 They do have an orangutan infant care unit so depending on your luck, you might be able to see a baby orangutan on the day that you go!

-Accept the irony that the facilities here are more for the orangutans than for the visitors!
+Facilities on the island are more for the orangutans than for the visitors!

-However, you’ll find the following facilities (Besides the orangutan center) on the island:
+However, you’ll find the following facilities (Besides the orangutan center) available.
+Some are back at the resort.

 - Ample and free parking at Bukit Merah Laketown Resort

-- Toilets at Bukit Merah Laketown Resort and also somewhere along the walkway on Orangutan Island
+- Toilets at Bukit Merah Laketown Resort and along the walkway on the island

 Conclusion